 Aerial Lift/Scissor Lift/Boom Truck Fatalities

 If using aerial lifts, scissor lifts, or boom trucks are vital to your line of work, its crucial that you are given the proper training.
 With construction increasing by 5% in this upcoming physical year, it is important when onboarding new contractors or employees that they are given the proper training in the heavy machinery that they will be utilizing while on a job site.
 Though no one wants a near miss, injury, or fatality sometimes accidents do occur.
-Scissor lifts and ariel lifts are referred to as MEWPs which means Mobile Elevating Work Platforms, scissor lifts are an excellent alternative to ladders and manually propelled scaffolds.
+Scissor lifts and aerial lifts are referred to as MEWPs which means Mobile Elevating Work Platforms, scissor lifts are an excellent alternative to ladders and manually propelled scaffolds.
 When used improperly you increase your chances of near misses, injuries, or even fatalities.
-According to OSHA ariel lifts, scissor lifts and boom truck fatalities have been steadily climbing.
+According to OSHA aerial lifts, scissor lifts and boom truck fatalities have been steadily climbing.

 As of 2011 total fatalities from general industry to construction has increased from two per year to 6 in 2020.
 Highest reports of these fatalities are due to falls, next cause is due to electrical errors and last is due to being caught between the lift and another item.
 Many of these incidents could be results to lack of proper training or not verifying proper training.